ctg-lund/singleCellWorkflows/README.md

   * hto - What HTO tags are used for the specific sample
   * libtype - For citeseq, what type of sample [rna/adt/hto/crispr]

-* fqdir - the directory where you can find the fastq files.

 ## How to run
 Normally:
 ```